How does passkey work: Understanding what passkeys are

-What are Passkeys?
+What are passkeys?

 Passkeys allow you to access online portals without using passwords.
 You avoid having to remember passwords and go through two-factor authentication, which some users may find inconvenient and time-consuming.
 Instead of multi-factor authentication, you simply choose your desired form of confirmation that you want to use when logging on to a particular site.
+Password managers can help manage passkeys, providing a secure and effortless authentication method.
+But if you are interested in learning about multi-factor authentication you can find everything in our guide on multi-factor authentication.

-How do passkeys work?
+How do passkeys work with public key cryptography?

 When you log on or sign up to a website, the website will ask you which device you want to use for authentication; this could be a smartphone, computer or tablet.
-When you register a device, two encrypted keys are generated; one is private and uniquely made for you, where the other is a public key belonging to the website or application you want to sign in to.
+When you register a device, two cryptographic keys are generated; one is private and uniquely made for you, where the other is a public key belonging to the website or application you want to sign in to.

-Each time you try to connect to these websites or applications, a "riddle" is sent to your device - a "question" to which only the user knows the answer with the unique key.
+Each time you try to connect to these websites or applications, a “riddle” is sent to your device - a “question” to which only the user knows the answer with the unique key pair.
 Once the question has been solved with the key, your device will ask for permission and confirmation that it is you who wants to use the key - this is done just like when you unlock your devices; whether it is a fingerprint, facial recognition, a PIN code or something else that needs to be entered.

 Once the key has been used and verified, it goes into a keychain that contains all the different keys you have for various websites and applications.
 A new feature means that this keychain is stored in an online storage; e.g., Google Drive, Apple’s iCloud, or Microsoft’s OneDrive - depending on the software on your device.